-Students must attend a minimum of 80% of all language classes, seminars and field trips, as well as complete the SCS or Development Placement, in order to satisfactorily complete the program.
-Without good reason and the written permission of their LPPM supervisor or

-Host Organisation mentor AND the Acicis Resident Director, students must attend their placement during all contracted working hours.
+Students must attend a minimum of 80% of all language classes, seminars and case study visits, as well as complete the SCS or Development Placement, in order to satisfactorily complete the program.
+Without good reason and the written permission of their LPPM supervisor or Placement Organisation mentor AND the Acicis Resident Director, students must attend their placement during all contracted working hours.